xkeshav/color-collector/README.md

 - each variable name ends with `-<num>` to keep track how many colors are collected and used, further you can rename the variable using `Rename Symbol(F2)` action in vs code.

-- After successfully execution of the command, the css file will be changed where color value will be replaced by css variables and a `:root` selector will be placed on the top of the file,after all `import` statements and also display notification of successful conversion.
+- After successfully execution of the command, the css file will be updated in 2 ways

+    - color value will be replaced by css variables and
+    - if `colorInSeparateFile` option enabled then an import statement will be added on the top of file and new file will be generated where all collected color will be written.
+    - otherwise a`:root` block will be added on the top of the file (after all `import` statements as per css specification )

+- After successful execution of command , vs code will display notification.

 ## Extension Usage